Skip to main content

 • Understanding key symptoms and other aspects of medical history is crucial when evaluating patients who present with

-In addition to EDS, patients with IH commonly report the following symptoms:
+In addition to , patients with IH commonly report experiencing other debilitating symptoms from morning to night.
+These include:

 • Profound sleep inertia